6:30 am on race day (ALL solo runners)

 Friday at Stone Harbor Resort from 2 pm until 8 pm

-Saturday at the start line – The Shoreline Restaurant in Gills Rock from 5:30 am until 6:29 am
+Saturday at the start line – Fall 50 trailer near the start line in Northport from 5:30 am until 6:29 am

 Solo runners may check in gear during packet pick up on Friday or on Saturday at the start line.
 There will be large red bins (“Gear Check Bins”) with identification labels indicating which of the nine rest stations along the course route or the finish line each one will be delivered to.
 We will also provide free drawstring bags that the runners may use to check their gear.
 Solo runners may place bags with their names or bib numbers into the gear check bins for retrieval at the rest stations during the event.
 At the rest stations, the individual bags will be removed from the bins and placed on tables beneath the Solo Runner Tents.
 Typical items solo runners check in include changes of socks, clothing, or shoes along with special fluids and food items.
 At the rest stations, after taking what they need from their gear bags, solo runners should close the bags and place them back in the large red bins.
 The gear bags placed back in the bins will be picked and delivered to the finish area periodically throughout the day.
 Items left on the tables will be retrieved after the last solo runner has passed through the station.
 In the finish area, the gear check bags will be delivered to the gear check tent at the far end of the party tent throughout the afternoon.